missyushi/replication-challenge/REPLICATION.md

 - The raw data set is not provided, but the cleaning code is provided.
 - The data is cited in the README, but not in the references section of the manuscript.

+#### O*NET Indexes
+- public available data set.
+- The raw data set is provided.
+- The data is cited in the README, but not in the references section of the manuscript.

+#### Dingel and Neiman Work from Home Index
+- The data set is provided.
+- The data set is cited.

+#### LMI Critical Workers Index
+- The data set is provided.
+- The data is cited in the README, but not in the references section of the manuscript.

+#### Crosswalk between NOC and O*NET
+- The data set is provided.
+- The data is cited in the README, but not in the references section of the manuscript.

+#### LMiC Index
+- The data set is provided.
+- The data is cited in the README, but not in the references section of the manuscript.

+#### Canadian National Occupation Classification Class of Worker (2016)
+- The data set is provided.
+- The data is cited in the README, but not in the references section of the manuscript.

+#### Canadian All-Items CPI
+- The data set is provided.
+- The data is cited in the README, but not in the references section of the manuscript.

+#### COVID-19 Mortality and Case Counts
+- The data set is provided.
+- The data set is cited.

 ### Analysis Data Files